top of page

 Flock centering refers to a behavior in which birds attempt to maintain a position in the middle of the flock.
 This aids in keeping the flock together and preventing individuals from dispersing.

-Each of these behaviors is essential for the flock to function properly.
-Without velocity matching, the flock would not be able to move as a unit and would be more likely to collide with objects.
-Without collision avoidance, the flock would be more likely to run into each other or fly into objects.
-Without flock centering, the flock would be more likely to fly off in different directions and would not be able to stay together.
+Each of these actions is required for the flock to operate correctly.
+Without velocity matching, the flock cannot move as a unit and is more likely to collide with things.
+Without collision avoidance, the flock is more likely to collide or fly into obstacles.
+Without flock centering, the flock is more likely to disperse in various directions and fail to remain together.

-These three behaviors work together to ensure that the flock can avoid collisions, stay together, and function as a unit.
-They are essential for the flock to be able to fly safely and effectively.
+These three actions work together to keep the flock from colliding, staying together, and functioning as a unit.
+They are required for the flock to fly safely and successfully.

 Ar.
 Joey Angelo Mangcupang